Amur: Bridges and tunnels

 The first permanent bridge across the Amur, the Khabarovsk Bridge with an overall length of 2590 m, was completed in 1916, allowing the trains on the Trans-Siberian Railway to cross the river year-round without using ferries or rail tracks on top of the river ice.
 In 1941 a railway tunnel was added as well.

 Later, a combined road and rail bridge over the Amur at Komsomolsk-on-Amur (1975; 1400 m) and the road and rail Khabarovsk Bridge (1999; 3890 m) were constructed.

-The Tongjiang-Nizhneleninskoye railway bridge was proposed in 2007 by Valery Solomonovich Gurevich, the vice-chairman of the Jewish Autonomous Oblast in Russia.
-The railway bridge over the Amur will connect Tongjiang with Nizhneleninskoye, a village in the Jewish Autonomous Oblast.
+The Tongjiang-Nizhneleninskoye railway bridge links Nizhneleninskoye, Jewish Autonomous Oblast with Tongjiang, Heilongjiang Province.
 The Chinese portion of the bridge was finished in July 2016.
 In December 2016, work began on the Russian portion of the bridge.
-Completion of structural link between the two sides of the bridge was completed in March 2019.
-Opening to rail traffic has been repeatedly delayed, with the December 2019 estimate being "the end of 2020", and then 3rd quarter of 2021.
+The structural link between the two sides of the bridge was completed in March 2019, and the bridge was completed in August 2021.
+It opened to rail traffic in November 2022.

+The Blagoveshchensk–Heihe Bridge connects the cities of Blagoveshchensk, Russia, and Heihe, China.
+The construction of the bridge started in 2016 and was completed in late 2019.
+Regular bridge traffic started on June 10, 2022 only for freight traffic, and bridge opened for passenger vehicles on January 2, 2025.